ispc/ispc/docs/ispc_for_xe.rst

   ``CommandQueue`` and ``CommandList`` objects.

 * ``CommandQueue`` - represents a logical input stream to the device and directly maps to L0 command queues.
-Queues are needed to be constructed to submit the actual commands contained in command lists.

 * ``CommandList`` - represents commands to be executed on a command queue.
 It can be created by calling ``createCommandList`` method of ``CommandQueue``